Child Abuse And How To Detect It

-Child abuse is usually easy to detect, but in some cases, for example, where a nanny may be involved or a visiting relative a Bear Spy Camera may be needed to document the abuse or neglect.
+Child abuse is usually easy to detect, but in some cases, for example, where a nanny may be involved or a visiting relative a hidden spy camera, such as a toy bear may be needed to document the abuse or neglect.

-Another excellent tool to use is the Wall Clock Spy Camera that can be viewed from anywhere you can get an Internet connection.
+Another excellent tool to use is the hidden clock camera that can be viewed from anywhere you can get an Internet connection.
 That is the perfect tool to use for busy parents who have babysitters or nannies.